SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		*Usage:* ``App.focus(application)``

-		Switch the focus to an application.
+		Switch the input focus to an application/window.

-		:param application: The name of an application (case-insensitive) or (part of) a window title (Windows/Linux).
+		:param application: The name of an application (case-insensitive) or (part of) a window title (Windows/Linux) (case-sensitive).

 		:return: an App object, that can be used with the instance methods, , None in case of failing